RiceComp427-Spring2019/comp427-hw1-paranoia-andrewmw94/README.md

 - Scenario: **Grading**
 - Assumptions:
   - This is something that I actually do, so my assumptions will be the set of true propositions for COMP 382.
   - Among these assumptions, we're assuming the grading platform is "as secure as it will get."
 This hold because I don't have influence over canvas.
+  - We are assuming that I can give impactful advice to the course instructor(s).
+  - We are assuming that (each/most) TAs will follow instructions.
 - Assets:
   - Approximately thirty undergrads and grad students with a passion for justice and a nose for illicit cooperation.
   - Approximately 8 hrs per week per TA (so 240 man hours per week).
+  - Each TA has a reasonably powerful computer and a decent understanding of the course material.
 - Threats:
   - Unscrupulous undergrads that want to pass a required class.
   - Inquisitive undergrads who want to see what they can get away with?
-  - Inconsistent grading caused by subjective factors.
+  - Inconsistent grading caused by subjective factors such as the handwriting being messy, the TA being tired, etc.
   - An obligation to respond to all emails complaining about the class.
 - Countermeasures:
   - Rather than assigning **n** assignments to each TA, give each TA **k x n** instances of problems to grade.
 Thus the grading is as consistent as possible across assignments (no assignment is entirely graded by one TA).
 This can be done easily with a software package.